ServeMotor/audiologiks_kaiwa/documentation/articles/readme.md

-Articles from the [website](https://audiologiks.zendesk.com),on Service Management.
+Articles from the Audiologiks.com [website](https://audiologiks.zendesk.com) on Service Management.

 For example, an article called, "Incident Report - Importance of Definitions and Communications"